 The old customer experience flow of “see a product on Instagram–>click a link in the description–>buy the product” is quickly breaking down.
 Social shopping is quickly integrating ecommerce into social media platforms.
 And it’s becoming an increasingly common way for members of GenZ and millennials to shop online.

 With social shopping, consumers can buy items without needing to go through an entire checkout funnel.
 Plus, social media platforms get a cut of the action.
-For example, Instagram Checkout lets users buy products that they see in their feed.
+For example, Instagram Checkout lets users buy products that they see in their feeds.
 Without needing to navigate away from Instagram.

-And TikTok is rolling out a beta program called “Small Gestures” to see how their user base reacts to Social Shopping.
+TikTok is rolling out a beta program called “Small Gestures” to see how their user base reacts to Social Shopping.

 7. The DTC Fitness Space Continues To Grow